PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 }
 ```

+The `%i` will get replaced by `variable`.

 Run this code.
-You will see that the "%i" in the string gets replaced by an 24 (we also added a newline "\n").
+You will see that the "%i" in the string gets replaced by 24.
+We also added a newline `\n`.

 We refer to the percent sign "%" *types* for `printf` as "conversion specifiers".
 These *conversion specifiers* tell `printf` *how* to treat the 0s and 1s of a variable.